Payments made easy. Learn More →

 To encourage parental responsibility, the Office of Child Support Services establishes paternity of children, establishes court orders for financial and medical support, modifies or changes the order when appropriate, and vigorously enforces support orders.
 The Office of Child Support Services promotes the emotional involvement of both parents in the life of the child by working with other state agencies, community groups, schools and hospitals.

-Remember: your child has the right to support and you have the right to this help.
+Remember: your child has the right to support and you have the right to the services this office provides.
 All the services described on this site are available to you.

 We hope the information here will help you find your way along the child support road.
 Keep in mind: Child support is more than just money.
-If you would like more information, please contact the support office at 458-4400 and using your case id and PIN gather important information about your case.
+If you would like more information, please contact the support office at 401-458-4400 and have available your Case ID and PIN number.
+That is all you need to gather important information about your case.

 Have a question about your Child Support case?
 The Child Support Voice Response System (458-4400) is available 24 hours a day, 7 days a week to help.